-In this article, we’re going to discuss fitness and provide you a workout program specifically designed for those of us that over 50.
+In this article, we’re going to discuss fitness and provide you a workout program specifically designed for those of us that are over 50.
 We have an entire section of our blog for Fitness and Activities because it's so important to us 50 plus-ers.
 The type of activities and trips you take can add to your level of fun and fitness too!
 Fitness, activity, and planning fun trips to look forward to are all part of the master plan to have a great outlook on life after 50 and to stay healthy.
 OK, let’s get started with how to get back in shape at 50 and beyond!

 Learning How to Get Back in Shape At 50 Plus is Different